Art In Public Places

 Art comes in all shapes and sizes.

-We invite you to experience some of the larger variety with Art in Public Places Knoxville, an annual exhibition featuring large-scale sculptures in Knoxville’s downtown public spaces and also at McGhee Tyson Airport.
-Click here for our Beta AIPP website.
+We invite you to experience some of the larger variety with Art in Public Places, an annual exhibition featuring large-scale sculptures in Knoxville’s downtown public spaces, McGhee Tyson Airport, and Oak Ridge.

 Public art beautifies our streetscapes, contributes to civic pride, and identifies Knoxville as a growing arts destination.
 By displaying sculptures outdoors, we celebrate not only the art but our natural beauty during this year-round exhibition.
 The sculptures presently on view have been selected and awarded by noted sculptor Isaac Duncan III.